 “To say to a mother that you may not talk to your young daughter about probably the most traumatic event that has occurred for either of them in their lives is unnecessary and inhumane,” Wood said.

-The judge agreed and McGuinness left the courthouse around noon without taking questions from reporters.
+The judge agreed and McGuiness left the courthouse around noon without taking questions from reporters.

-Jennings said McGuinness’s daughter never logged in to her work account remotely or “sent so much as an email.”
+Jennings said McGuiness’s daughter never logged in to her work account remotely or “sent so much as an email.”

-In a statement emailed to Delaware LIVE News, McGuinness’s attorney disputed those charges but acknowledged that McGuinness did hire her daughter — something he said does not violate Delaware law.
+In a statement emailed to Delaware LIVE News, McGuiness’s attorney disputed those charges but acknowledged that McGuiness did hire her daughter — something he said does not violate Delaware law.

 Wood said there have been many instances of such hiring practices throughout the state government, including in the attorney general’s office.